Liam Stokes, Chief Executive

 His passion for great food and service started at an early age, is as strong as ever, and even stronger promoting and use of British food and ingredients.
 Ensuring that he uses British produce at home as his first choice and often looking for alternative UK product if his first choice isn’t there.

-Louisa Clutterbuck, Head of Operations
+Louisa Clutterbuck, Director of Operations

 Louisa joined the BGA in the early stages and brings with her a wealth of administration, marketing and business skills.
 Having grown up in the heart of the Herefordshire countryside she is passionate that country pursuits are incorporating the latest developments in their field to create a sustainable future for all.
 A passion for food ignited by a Leiths cooking course while at school she enjoys creating new game recipes to share with friends.
 Louisa is excited to be part of a cause she believes so strongly in.

 Having enjoyed shooting and rural pursuits since the age of 9, Dylan spent his formative years studying and working in Agriculture in Wales, before working for the Countryside Commission for Scotland on the wild North West Coast.
 Following time working for the Game Conservancy Trust, County Wildlife Trusts and The National Trust educating youngsters in practical conservation work, Dylan became Head of Game and Wildlife Management Department at Sparsholt where he created the first 3 year National Diploma in Game Wildlife and Conservation Management – which continues to this day.